 If your white isn’t really true white, but rather more of a beige, any adjustment you make to your image will be incorrect.
 If you go rogue, something that looks good to you may look odd to someone else.

-It’s like trying to write a great song with a guitar that is out-of-tune.
+It’s like trying to write a great song with an out-of-tune guitar.

-Color correction also helps eliminate visual inconsistencies.
+Color correction eliminates visual inconsistencies.
 You’ll need to go through this process if you hope to cut together footage that may not look exactly the same, but needs to be in the used in the same scene.

 If your color profile is flat, desaturated, and has less contrast, it will allow these additions to have a more positive outcome, and give you a bit more control when coloring your footage.
 It also helps you to squeeze out some extra information in between your maximum and minimum values.